the-turing-way/the-turing-way/book/content/software_checklist/01/making_software_citable.md

 Writing ``CITATION.cff`` files by hand is tedious and error-prone.
 We recommend using [this online application](https://citation-file-format.github.io/cff-initializer-javascript/) and filling in the provided web form.
 1. Make a [Zenodo](https://zenodo.org/) account and link it with your GitHub account as explained on [guides.github.com/activities/citable-code](https://guides.github.com/activities/citable-code/).
-1. You can tell Zenodo what metadata you want to associate with the software by including a ``.zenodo.json`` file in the root of your repository, but writing that file by hand is also error-prone.
+1. You can tell Zenodo what metadata you want to associate with the software by including a ``.zenodo.json`` file in the root of your repository.
+Writing that file by hand is also error-prone.
 Therefore it is advisable to just generate it from the ``CITATION.cff`` file.
 To do so, you'll need a command line tool ``cffconvert`` which you can install [from